regoclint/prac/Notes.md

     - Considers all solutions
     - Optimal substructure property
     - Overlapping sub-problems property
+    - Approach
-    - Approach - Recursive(top down with memoization ) or Iterative(bottom up with tabulation)
+        - Recursive(top down with memoization )
+        - Iterative(bottom up with tabulation)
+    - For memoization, memoize the changing values in the recur function parameters
 - Branch and bound
     - It's BFS and backtracking is DFS